briandrum/codes.forchagrin.com/_chapters/chapter-1149-wireless-telecommunications-facilities.md

     supply service within a quarter mile of the proposed facility.
 The applicant shall inquire about potential collocation opportunities at all technically feasible locations.
 The contacted providers shall be requested to respond in writing to the inquiry within thirty days.
-The applicant’s letter(s) as well as response(s) shall be presented to the Planning Commission as a means of demonstrating the need for a new tower.
+The applicant's letter(s) as well as response(s) shall be presented to the Planning Commission as a means of demonstrating the need for a new tower.